NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

 Note that the script ``vp-nextfitruncard`` automatically enforces some constraints on preprocessing ranges, which are required for integrability of certain flavours.
+Specifically clipping the maximum value of the small-x exponent as :math:`\alpha \leq 1` for the triplets T3 and T8.
 More details on those limits, and how to disable them can be found by running

 .. code::